Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 currently available e.g. [SSL Labs](https://www.ssllabs.com/ssltest/) or
 [Internet.nl](https://internet.nl).

-Additionally operators could choose to engage the services of a third party auditor to verify their compliance with their published DPPPS.
+Additionally operators could choose to engage the services of a third party auditor to verify their compliance with their published DROP statement.

 # IANA considerations